kyma-project/istio/docs/user/operation-guides/02-30-enable-istio-access-logs.md

 ## Configuration

 Use the Telemetry API to selectively enable Istio access logs.
-You can enable access logs for an entire Namespace, for a selective workload, or on the Istio Gateway scope.
+You can enable access logs for an entire namespace, for a selective workload, or on the Istio Gateway scope.

 ### Configure Istio access logs for the entire Namespace

-1. In the following sample configuration, replace `{YOUR_NAMESPACE}` with your Namespace.
+1. In the following sample configuration, replace `{YOUR_NAMESPACE}` with your namespace.
 2. To apply the configuration, run `kubectl apply`.

 ```yaml